GaryHostt/Oracle_Data_Integrator/README.md

 [Using BICC with ODI](https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/12.2.1.4/odikm/oracle-business-intelligence-cloud-connector.html#GUID-57D29056-3FBF-41B8-9F2A-C38B1556983F)

-- The 3 links above are the main documentation pages for using Object Storage, ADW, and BICC with ODI.
+- These three links are the main documentation pages for using Object Storage, ADW, and BICC with ODI.
 While you can work with BICC extracts if they are being written to object storage, you can also work with BICC from the UCM Server on Fusion applications.

 ## More Use cases